mori6mori/generative-art-display/README.md

 •	Create an interactive art piece using an Arduino and a TFT display.

-•	Generate concentric circles with dynamic expansion and a carved “M” in the center.

 •	Provide a modular design that allows for easy customization of colors, speed, and radius.

 **Features**